-Sierra Leone veep visits GRIDCO to learn about Ghana’s power management
+Sierra Leone veep visits GRIDCo to learn about Ghana’s power management

 Sierra Leone Vice President, delegate tour GRIDCo smelter II, SCC

-Vice President of Sierra Leone, Mohamed Juldeh Jalloh, on Wednesday, December 8, 2021, led a delegation to Ghana to engage Ghana Grid Company (GRIDCo) and other power distribution companies on the management of energy in Ghana.
+Vice President of Sierra Leone, Dr. Mohamed Juldeh Jalloh, on Wednesday, December 8, 2021, led a delegation engage management of the Ghana Grid Company Limited (GRIDCo) on Ghana's impressive turnaround with respect to the management of power in the country.

 According to him, his government is ready to learn from Ghana on how it managed some of the challenges in the energy sector, as well as, how to stabilize it.